 Bring extras for your runner.
 Ask your runner in advance if there is anything they would like you to carry “just in case.”
 Pretzels, handiwipes (wiping sweat off your face over and over means your hands get pretty gross pretty fast), a towel, vaseline/Body Glide, extra GU/shot bloks/etc, extra bottle of water, band-aids, pain killers, safety pins – every runner is different and has different needs, but it is likely there are a couple things that could feel like a lifesaver if you had it with you when they were hitting mile 20.

 Bring water and snacks for yourself.
 Unless your runner is an elite, you might be out there for 3-6 hours.
-Bring water and snacks for yourself, or some money to buy food along the way (lines might be long though).
+Bring water and snacks for yourself, or some money to buy food along the way (stores might be closed and lines might be long).

 Bring necessities.
 Cash, ID, cell phone, transit card, and most importantly … A CAMERA!
 Your runner will love to have photos of them in the race without watermarks all over it.

 Track your runner.
 Many large races offer runner tracking, either by text or through the race’s web site.
 The Chicago Marathon offers both (sign up now for Chicago Marathon text alerts; check the web site on race day for live runner updates).
 In my experience, the text alerts are delayed, but the web site tracking is updated pretty quickly.
 If you have a smartphone, bring it, and check runner updates via browser app.
 Otherwise, some local McDonald’s restaurants will have runner update stations.